ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 stats.plot(y='other_variable', ax=axes)
 ```

-## Updating the value function for a bandit
+## Example - updating the value function for a bandit

 Now lets look at this framework in the context of a real problem.
 The problem is the solution to a question posed in Section 2.6 of *Sutton & Barto - An Introduction to Reinforcement Learning*.
 To fully understand the problem I suggest reading the chapter - [you can find the 2nd Edition online for free here](http://incompleteideas.net/book/the-book-2nd.html).